 2. Max out your Roth IRA Contributions:

 Also, we wrote in detail about Roth IRA vs. Traditional IRAs and the pros and cons of each.
-We typically recommend Roths for most folks, but in some circumstances Traditional IRAs might fair better — for example, if you have extremely high income right now.
+We typically recommend Roths for most folks, but in some circumstances Traditional IRAs might fair better.
+For example, if you have extremely high income this year.

 3. Max out your HSA (Health Savings Account)